 As you can see the report preview coming from the report snapshot history.

 Whenever you schedule something in Report Manger, a new Job will be automatically created at the Server level.
-This job will automatically executed as per we scheduled.
+This job will automatically be executed as per we scheduled.
 Let me right-click on the Job and select the properties option from the context menu.

-This will open following window will be opened.
+This will open the following window will be opened.
 Please navigate to Schedules tab to check the Job schedules.